zhang-xueyang/GroupX-Skywalkers/README.md

 educational attainment (EDUC): categorical variable to control for the effect of education
 age (AGE): continuous variable to control for the impact of age-related differences
 sex (SEX)：binary variable to control for gender differences in work-life pressures
+marital status (MARSTAT): married individuals may have different work commitments compared to single individuals

+*Mediation Variable*:
 health status (HEALTH)
-employment status (EMPSTAT): Employment status in past 1 to 2 weeks
-marital status (MARSTAT): married individuals may have different work commitments compared to single individuals

 - **Countries**: USA
 - **Years**: 2013-2018